Do you support this bill?

 Add §390-f, Gen Bus L

-Bans push notifications from fast food mobile applications to minors.
+Bans push notifications from a food service establishment or a third-party delivery platform to minors.

 S T A T E O F N E W Y O R K